-You will need to apply for this licence if you intend to undertake any building work, with a value of more than $3,300.
+You will need to apply for this licence to undertake any building work, with a value of more than $3,300.
 You can apply for this licence in a low rise, medium rise or open class.

 A low rise licence will allow you to undertake work on: